 My encouragement to you: listen to the voice of the Spirit when He prompts you to send a card to someone.
 It may just change the landscape of someone’s life forever.

-I have designed cards just for this type of purpose on my Etsy shop.
+I have designed cards just for this type of purpose in my Etsy shop.
 Click here to see my greeting cards.

 I also designed 31 Scripture art cards for you to slip into a note to a friend.
-These are square (unfolded) like a postcard, and they boast Scriptures from the Old and New Testament.
-Use them to help your kids memorize Scripture, or send them to a struggling loved on.
+They boast Scriptures from the Old and New Testament.
+Use these square (unfolded) postcards to help your kids memorize Scripture, or send them to a struggling loved on.
 Find them here.

 Mary DeMuth is an international speaker and podcaster.
 She’s the novelist and nonfiction author of over thirty-six books.
 You can find out more about Mary at PrayEveryDay.show, MaryDeMuth.com, WeToo.org, WriterMastermind.com